+6.2.1.
 Robot Arm Inspection Plan

 The table below is a checklist of the type of inspections recommended by Universal Robots.
-Perform inspections regularly as advised in the table.
-Any referenced parts found to be in an unacceptable state must be rectified or replaced.
+Perform inspections regularly, as advised in the list.
+Any listed parts found to be in an unacceptable state must be repaired or replaced.